aspose-cells/Aspose.Cells-Doc-md/net/getting-started/_index.md

 ### **Install Aspose Cells through NuGet.**

-NuGet is the easiest way to download and install Aspose APIs for .NET.
+NuGet is the easiest way to download and install Aspose.Cells for .NET.

 1. Open Microsoft Visual Studio and NuGet package manager.
-1. Search "aspose.cells" to find the desired Aspose Cells API.
+1. Search "aspose.cells" to find the desired Aspose.Cells for .NET.
-1. Click on "Install", the selected API will be downloaded and referenced in your project.
+1. Click on "Install", Aspose.Cells for .NET will be downloaded and referenced in your project.

 **![Install Aspose Cells through NuGet](InstallThroughNuget.png)**